Requirements and Procedures for the Transfer of Human Skeletal Remains and Funerary Objects

 The Tennessee Division of Archaeology (TDOA) may, at the discretion of the State Archaeologist, accept transfer of human remains or funerary objects from private individuals.
 Please contact State Archaeologist Phil Hodge at 615-626-2025 or by email at Phil.Hodge@tn.gov with requires or related inquiries.

-• the location of discovery by geographic coordinates or street address;
+- the location of discovery by geographic coordinates or street address; and

 To Initiate Transfer:

-• After having verified your organization's NAGPRA obligations and received approval from the State Archaeologist, and prepared the documentation listed above, contact TDOA's Curation and NAGPRA Care Specialist to coordinate the transfer.
+- After having verified your organization's NAGPRA obligations, receiving approval from the State Archaeologist, and preparing the documentation listed above, contact TDOA's Curation and NAGPRA Care Specialist to coordinate the transfer.

 What to Expect after Transfer: